 You’re also informed that registering for an account requires you to complete the payment authorization besides signing up for the account itself and that you are solely responsible for keeping your account name and password private.

 More so, if there is any unauthorized use of your account, you agree to notify VPNSecure Trust right away and in the event that your use of the service puts you in legal jeopardy, VPNSecure Trust along with its “parents, subsidiaries, affiliates, officers and employees” are immune from any claim, demand or damage.

 Data they keep

-Although they advocate for a zero-logging policy, there’s still some bits of information that you need to share with them if you want to use their services, as stated in the Terms of Service document.
+Although they advocate for a zero-logging policy, there are still some bits of information that you need to share with them if you want to use their services, as stated in the Terms of Service document.

 This data consists of a username that you can manually input or use one that’s generated automatically, a password that’s encrypted and an email address.
 According to the Terms of Service, you can submit a temporary email address if you want to.